skellis46/finger-pointing-moon/case-for-support.md

-this is because it hasn't yet happened built on assumptions and proxies. it's important because currently we generate undefendable outcomes in which anyone can say anything. but what do we get or gain from something different?
+this is because it hasn't yet happened built on assumptions and proxies. it's important because currently we generate unfalsifiable outcomes in which anyone can say anything, and that are rarely explicitly built on or around other overlapping practices.  but what do we get or gain from something different?

 add something in this first paragraph of why it matters?
 Why is it important?